Our Health Program

 How does our Health Program work?

-Practitioners asked to attend a CAP assessment are not being punished and this is not a disciplinary process.
+Practitioners asked to attend a health assessment are not being punished and this is not a disciplinary process.
 Instead, the focus is on obtaining more information about the doctor, their health and their ability to work safely.

-Who are CAPs?
+Who are health assessors?

 - any deficits in their cognitive performance